-- What are the most important fields of application (from salt precipitation of fuel cells and bio-technology)?
+- What are the most important fields of application (from salt precipitation to fuel cells and bio-technology)

-- What are the main challenges for modelling coupled porous media-free flow systems at interfaces on different scales?
+- What are the main challenges for modelling coupled porous media-free flow systems interfaces on different scales

 - Free-flow system